UnterrainerInformatik/perPixelCollision/README.md

 Used the MonoGame.Extended demo project for illustration.

+# WARNING
+Per pixel collision testing is very expensive since it, in the worst case, compares all points of the smaller texture to the corresponding points in the second one.

+So it's an extremely bad choice when you:
+- are doing many tests
+- have big textures
+- have textures with large amounts of transparent pixels
+- want your program to run on any machine other than your desktop (portability, especialy to mobiles)

 # Setup
 Since this is a MonoGame.Extended demo project it needs MG.Extended obviously.
 Open the solution file in VS 2015.